woocommerce/woocommerce-blocks/docs/contributors/contributing/e2e-guidelines.md

 - blockTheme
 - classicTheme

 The blockTheme project runs the tests with the suffix *block_theme*.
 In this case, the theme is a block theme.
 The block theme is the default WordPress theme.
-Currently, it is Twenty Twenty Three.
+Currently, it is Twenty-Twenty Three.
 You should use this configuration if you want test the block with the Site Editor.

 The classicTheme project runs the tests with the suffix *classic_theme*.
-In this case, the theme is a Twenty Twenty One.
+In this case, the theme is a Twenty Twenty-One.
 You should use this configuration if you want test the block with a classic theme.

 Each block should have a dedicated folder with a scoped util file if you want share some logic related to the block.